nopivnick/itp.nopivnick.com/_posts/2018-12-11-final-project-completed.md

 Creaturely Life explores the winding of yarn as a tactile, tangible interface for reading electronic text.

 # Concept

 The piece takes it's name from a collection of poems by Michael Joyce, written in stream of consciousness from the perspective of a woman keeping vigil over her dying husband.
-The final poem in the series recounts having found solace in knitting beside her husband’s deathbed.
+In the final poem of the series she recounts having found solace in knitting beside her husband’s hospice bed.

 Winding yarn with a ball winder is an intrinsically satisfying interaction.
 The crank evokes the passage of time.
 The wobble of the spool, spinning off-axis, conjures visions of an orrery, the cycle of life, and what it means to be immaterial.

 # Presentation